vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/ariaRA.md

 - Ensure to have the Kubernetes clusters deployed by vSphere with Tanzu.
 - VMware Aria Operations Manager retrieves the metrics directly from Prometheus or Container Advisor Daemonset for more information please refer Product [**documentation**](https://docs.vmware.com/en/VMware-Aria-Operations-for-Integrations/1.9/Management-Pack-for-Kubernetes/GUID-BD6B5510-4A16-412D-B5AD-43F74C300C91.html)

-**ollecting Metrics Using Container Advisor Daemonset**
+**Collecting Metrics Using Container Advisor Daemonset**

 Container Advisor (cAdvisor) helps you in understanding the resource usage and performance characteristics of the running containers.
 The cAdvisor collects, aggregates, processes, and exports information about running containers.
-For each container cAdvisor stores resource isolation parameters, historical resource usage, histograms of complete historical resource usage and network statistics. cAdvisor also supports multiple runtimes such as CRI-O, Docker, and container for metrics collection. cAdvisor can also be installed as a DaemonSet or kubelet.
+For each container cAdvisor stores resource isolation parameters, historical resource usage, histograms of complete historical resource usage and network statistics. cAdvisor also supports multiple runtime such as CRI-O, Docker, and container for metrics collection. cAdvisor can also be installed as a DaemonSet or kubelet.

 **Collecting Metrics  Using Prometheus**